djc5627/CompendiumWeb/docs/Birds/Song Bird/New World Black Bird/Red-winged Blackbird.md

 ---------------------------------------------------------------
 ## Notes
 Prefer to eat from the ground.
 Seen once or twice at bird feeder but not common.
 They have a very distinct "two-stage" call that we quickly became familiar with at Warinanco park.
-A lot of these tend to congregate at Jackson Pond portion of Rahway River Park.
+A lot of these tend to congregate at Jackson Pond portion of Rahway River Park as well as Hawk Rise Sanctuary.
+They seem to really like wide-open marshy areas with tall grass.

 ---------------------------------------------------------------
 ## Sightings